peirce-lang/reckoner/README.md

 ## Requirements

-- Python 3.10+
+* Python 3.10+
-- Node.js 18+
+* Node.js 18+
-- pip, npm
+* pip, npm

 Optional (for live Postgres sources):

-- PostgreSQL 14+
+* PostgreSQL 14+
-- psycopg2

 ---

-## Quickstart — CSV in 5 minutes
+## Quickstart — try the demo datasets in 5 minutes

+This gets you running with the three demo substrates that ship in this repo.
+You can explore everything Reckoner does without loading your own data first.

 ### 1. Clone and install